 8.3.3 Animals must not be kept apart from the herd unless briefly required for veterinary procedures or to recover from an illness or injury.

-8.3.4 The pen or enclosure for temporarily housed animals must meet the indoor space requirements in section 8.1.
+8.3.4 The pen or enclosure for temporarily housed animals must meet the space requirements in section 8.1.

 8.3.5 Not allocated.